finos/FDC3/docs/context/spec.md

 ### Dates

-Fields representing a point in time SHOULD be string encoded according using the `YYYY-MM-DD` date format from [ISO 8601-1:2019](https://www.iso.org/standard/70907.html).
+Fields representing a point in time SHOULD be string encoded using the `YYYY-MM-DD` date format from [ISO 8601-1:2019](https://www.iso.org/standard/70907.html).

 E.g. `"2022-03-30"`